 This part is really easy.
 As seen above, you can connect to various social media accounts using Buffer.
 Click on the buttons to connect your accounts with Buffer.

 After connecting your account to Buffer, the next step is to click on the Schedule tab and add the times you want the posts to be sent out.

 I got to be honest here.
-I’m using Buffer for Business plan and therefore, you may not see the group feature in your standard account.
+I’m using Buffer for a Business plan and therefore, you may not see the group feature in your standard account.

 The above 4 steps are the ones that majority of you should be using.
 While this is doable for 10 to 30 posts, imagine uploading around posts by the hundreds to multiple social media accounts.

 And you may even break your laptop screen for that matter.

 So, how can you use Buffer like a professional?